david-lev/pywa/docs/source/content/errors/overview.rst

 But there are also errors that are not raised, but can be returned in a message status.

-For example, you can sometimes try to :meth:`~pywa.client.WhatsApp.send_message` to a user that the last time you sent a message to him was less than 24 hours ago, if this message is not a :class:`~pywa.types.template.Template` message, you will not get an exception, but you will get :class:`~pywa.types.message_status.MessageStatus` on :class:`~pywa.types.message_status.MessageStatusType.FAILED` status with .error attribute with value of :class:`~pywa.errors.ReEngagementMessage`.
+For example, you can sometimes try to :meth:`~pywa.client.WhatsApp.send_message` to a user that the last time you sent a message to him was less than 24 hours ago, if this message is not a :class:`~pywa.types.templates.Template` message, you will not get an exception, but you will get :class:`~pywa.types.message_status.MessageStatus` on :class:`~pywa.types.message_status.MessageStatusType.FAILED` status with .error attribute with value of :class:`~pywa.errors.ReEngagementMessage`.